belenseptian/smart_bellv1.0/README.md

-# Smart_bellv1.0 - Automatic Bell System for the Schools
+# Smart_bellv1.0 - Automatic Bell System of a School